 Enjoy fantasy betting with Draftstars!

 How it works

 After registering an account and depositing funds, go to the ‘lobby’ interface to see what contests are open and available to play.
-Remember, only AFL games are in operation for the time being.
-There will be a range of contests for you to choose from: for example, you can choose to enter a different contest on a selected AFL match.
+Remember, you must have deposited funds into your account to be eligible to play.
+There will be a range of competitions for you to choose from: for example, you can choose to enter a different contest on a selected AFL match.

 For each match, there is a range of games you can enter.
 Some contests cost $2 to enter and there are only 10 players, whilst some contests cost $15 to enter but are open to up to 750 players.
 The difference is the prize pool, the smaller contest carries with it a purse of just $18, whilst the larger competition has a total prize pool of $30,000.
 You get to choose the contest you want to enter.